-The primary research goal is to evaluate 2,100 seedlings in the common garden by measuring the following plant traits: height growth, phenology (timing of bud burst in the spring), wateruse efficiency, needle nitrogen content, plant defense chemistry, root to shoot ratio, and stomatal conductance.
+Common garden plants are tested for a myriad of plant traits.
+Photo: P. Maloney The primary research goal is to evaluate 2,100 seedlings in the common garden by measuring the following plant traits: height growth, phenology (timing of bud burst in the spring), wateruse efficiency, needle nitrogen content, plant defense chemistry, root to shoot ratio, and stomatal conductance.
 The lab will also conduct a drought experiment using a control block of seedlings (with ambient watering) and an experimental block for a drought/ dry-down treatment.
-After four weeks, plants are evaluated for three key traits (water-use efficiency, stomatal conductance, and plant defense chemistry) that play a critical role in Seedlings are tested for a myriad of traits.
-Photo: P. Maloney
+After four weeks, plants are evaluated for water-use efficiency, stomatal conductance, and plant defense chemistry.
+All of these key traits play a role in drought adaptation, plant defense response to insects, and resource partitioning.
+Collaboration and outreach with federal and state resource managers is a primary goal in developing source (seed) selection strategies for restoration and reforestation in the Lake Tahoe Basin and other regions in the Sierra Nevada.
+Such strategies will be fundamental for future forests to adapt and be resilient to ongoing environmental change.

-Rise of Robots

-Toxin-producing harmful algal blooms (HABs) are increasing in severity and prevalence in lakes, reservoirs, and rivers.
+Rise of Robots Toxin-producing harmful algal blooms (HABs) are increasing in their severity and their prevalence in lakes, reservoirs and rivers.
 While they are not yet present in Lake Tahoe, TERC is at the forefront of understanding the conditions under which they occur and is using innovative new tools to study HABs and predict their occurrence.
-In Clear Lake, California, HABs have occurred since at least the 1980s, producing scums on the surface of the water, noxious smells, and toxins that pose severe health risks to humans and
+In Clear Lake, California, HABs do occur and have done so from at least the 1980s, producing scums on the surface of the water, noxious smells, and toxins that pose severe health risks to humans and animals.

-animals.

 In collaboration with the State Water Resources Control Board, the San Francisco Estuary Institute, and the Big Valley Band of Pomo Indians at Clear Lake, TERC is using multiple measurement techniques simultaneously to understand HABs.
 Robotics is at the core of the work, as sampling HABs can be both hazardous and time intensive.
 The work to date has involved Gavia, our autonomous underwater vehicle (AUV), aerial drones (UAVs), and satellite imagery to capture how these blooms are behaving both above and below the water.
-This project received a boost when PhD student Samantha Sharp was awarded a prestigious NASA Fellowship to extend this work both at Clear Lake and at Lake Tahoe.
+This project received a great boost when PhD student Samantha Sharp was awarded a prestigious NASA Fellowship to extend this work both at Clear Lake and at Lake Tahoe.
 While HABs are not currently an issue at Lake Tahoe, Samantha's work integrating multiple remote technologies to study algal blooms is something that is very applicable to Lake Tahoe and other lakes around the world.